 His writing shed is en-route back to the village; look through the window to see where Dylan wrote Under Milk Wood and the basic conditions he worked.
 The scrunched up paper by his desk gives the impression that he has just popped over to ‘Browns Hotel’ for a favourite tipple!

 St Martin is nearby.
 It is where Dylan and his wife Caitlin are buried in the churchyard and the grave is marked by a simple white cross.
 In the church there is a replica of the memorial stone to Dylan in Poets Corner, Westminster Abbey in London.

 At the last count Wales has 641 castles, so a visit to Wales should include at least one!
 Laugharne Castle dates from the 12th century and was built to look out for the sea.
 It was transformed in Tudor times into a gentleman’s mansion.
 The castle was once owned by the writer Richard Hughes a family friend and the Thomas’ used to stay with him and Dylan sometimes used the gazebo in the castle grounds when writing.

 Laugharne Castle is in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+See Cadw Admissions for more information.